 One person can do that.

 Dear friends of the Hands Free Revolution, one of the struggles I often hear from my readers is that they don’t have people they can be real with; they don’t have a place of refuge where they are supported, loved, and welcomed “as is.”
 Therefore, one of the main components of my upcoming online course, SOUL SHIFT, is to have that safe space, our own private online community where we can learn, share, encourage, and grow together.
 There will much more information coming soon about this perspective-shifting course that will help you respond to yourself, your people, and life’s challenges with more love, presence, and peace.
-But for now, you will want to get on the list to be notified when the course opens for registration at a discounted price on January 8.
+But for now, you will want to get on the list to be notified when the course opens for registration at a discounted price.
 Enter your email address here to be part of SOUL SHIFT with me and other supportive people.

 Personally-signed copies of my latest bestseller, ONLY LOVE TODAY, would make beautiful gifts for anyone you love this holiday season!
 They are available at Barnes & Noble (while supplies last).
 Click here.
 You can also pick up a copy of the book at Target or on Amazon.
 You can get all three of my books for $35 on Amazon right now!